dandavison/temporalio-samples-typescript/README.md

     - Create an `UpdatableTimer` that can be slept on, and at the same time, have its duration updated via Signals.
 - **Signals and Triggers**:
   - The [**Signals and Queries example**](https://github.com/temporalio/samples-typescript/tree/main/signals-queries) demonstrates the usage of Signals, Queries, and Workflow Cancellation.
+  - [**Distributed lock service**](https://github.com/temporalio/samples-typescript/tree/main/distributed-lock-service): Clients use Updates to acquire a lock from a Workflow acting as a distributed lock service.
-  - [**Mutex**](https://github.com/temporalio/samples-typescript/tree/main/mutex): Workflows send Signals to each other in this example of `lockWorkflow` acting as a mutex.
+  - [**Signal-based distributed lock service [deprecated]**](https://github.com/temporalio/samples-typescript/tree/main/mutex): Workflows use Signals to acquire a lock from a Workflow acting as a distributed lock service.
   - [**State**](https://github.com/temporalio/samples-typescript/tree/main/state): The Workflow maintains state in a `Map<string, number>`, and the state can be updated and read via a Signal and a Query.
   - **Async activity completion**: Example of an [**Expense reporting**](https://github.com/temporalio/samples-typescript/tree/main/expense) Workflow that communicates with a server API.
 Shows how to kick off a Workflow and manually complete it at an arbitrarily later date.
 - [**Schedules**](https://github.com/temporalio/samples-typescript/tree/main/schedules): Schedule Workflows.